 - Go through previous years’ papers and get acquainted with the paper format

-- Analyse your strengths and make note of weak points to work on them
+- Analyze your strengths and make note of weak points to work on them

 - Devote equal time and attention to all the 3 subjects – every question carries 4 marks irrespective of the section – Physics, Chemistry or Biology.